Trump Negotiates $1.7 Billion Settlement with IRS for Allies' Compensation

 Takeaway

-The outcome of this potential settlement could influence future legal strategies for Trump and his allies.
+The outcome of this potential settlement could set a precedent for future political and legal maneuvers involving taxpayer funds.

 Trump’s IRS suit may end with a $1.7 billion compensation fund